 Cabrera returns with homer in Tigers' 5-2 win over Indians

-In the star slugger's first game since being sidelined, the Detroit Tigers weren't taking any chances with his health.
-Cabrera was activated after missing the minimum of 10 days with a strained right groin.
+Miguel Cabrera hit his 450th homer in his first game off the disabled list and the Detroit Tigers went on to a 5-2 victory over the Cleveland Indians on Tuesday night.
+Cabrera missed the minimum of 10 days with a strained right groin.

 Add your comments below